Student Forms

 - Action taken, if any, by the receiving official to resolve the complaint.

-- Notification to the student(s) that it is permissible to appear alone or with counsel before the Judiciary Committee and to be present during all phases of the hearing except during the committee’s deliberation.
-(Counsel shall not speak for or on behalf of the accused student(s) but may act only in an advisory capacity.
-Counsel may not question or cross examine witnesses or committee members.)
+- Notification to the student(s) that it is permissible to appear alone or with counsel before the Judiciary Committee and may be present during all phases of the hearing except during the committee’s Requestor of counsel shall be required to sign a FERPA release before the meeting begins.

 - Notification to the student(s) that they will be provided the opportunity to present evidence and to conduct reasonable cross-examination of witnesses.